 Raise the Money.

-A PPM is simply a collection of documentation that explains your movie, your team, and the film industry to investors.
+A PPM is simply a collection of documentation that explains your movie, your production team, and the film industry (in general), to your investors.

-If properly drafted, your PPM will be highly customized to your movie, and it will give investors confidence and a solid understanding of your project, and the financial structure.
-They will not receive a guarantee that they will make money – there are many great things about the movies, but perfect financial predictability is not one of them.
-But they will have confidence that your film project is built to succeed, and that all financial aspects are fair, clear and transparent.
+If properly drafted, a PPM will be highly customized to your motion picture, and it will give your investors confidence and a solid understanding of your project, and the financial structure.
+They will NOT receive a guarantee that they will make money – there are many great things to appreciate about Hollywood, but perfect financial predictability for a specific film that is not even shot yet, is not one of them.
+But – your investors will have confidence that your project is built to succeed, and that the deal terms are fair, clear and transparent.

 My PPM will include items such as state and federal required investor notices, investment risk factors, professional bios of key producers and production team, cast attachments, a production timeline, a script synopsis, chain of title analysis, a director’s statement, description and updated description of the film business, offering information, use of proceeds, accounting information and most importantly, a clear financial map.

 Typically, when raising money through a PPM, I advise producers to structure it as a so-called mini-maxi.

 First, we devise your minimum budget, which is the lowest budget that you still know with 100% certainty you can finish and deliver your film.